 Transportation companies, fleet operators, and logistics firms operating in New York face a specific AVOID Act challenge that differs from the construction context but is no less consequential.
 Trucking accidents, delivery vehicle collisions, and fleet incidents frequently generate third-party liability questions around vehicle maintenance, loading and unloading contractors, vehicle service vendors, and third-party logistics providers.
-The AVOID Act's impleader deadlines now govern how quickly transportation defendants must identify and pursue those third parties after being served.
+The AVOID Act's impleader deadline now governs how quickly transportation defendants must identify and pursue those third parties after being served.

 How transportation claims generate third-party practice